DEFRA/waste-carriers-acceptance-tests/README.md

 ### WCRS_DEFAULT_PASSWORD

 You will also need to set the environment variable `WCRS_DEFAULT_PASSWORD` before running any tests.
-Its best practise not to include credentials within source code, so we have not included them in the `.config.yml` files attached to this project.
+It is best practice not to include credentials within source code, so we have not included them in the `.config.yml` files attached to this project.
 However a number of the scenarios depend on being logged in, and therefore need to be able to access the password.
 Setting this environment variable is how they access it.

-Add it to your `~/.bash_profile` (open the file and add the line `export WCRS_DEFAULT_PASSWORD="mySuperStr0ngPassword"`).
+Add it to your `.zshrc` (open the file and add the line `export WCRS_DEFAULT_PASSWORD="mySuperStr0ngPassword"`).
+Then restart Terminal.
 You'll only have to do this once and then it'll be available always.

 ### VAGRANT_KEY_LOCATION